waqaraqeel/hispar/README.md

 Internet measurements.
 It is the _first_ top list to provide URLs, and not just domain names.

+An example list, generated on January 27<sup>th</sup> 2017, has been included.
+The first column is the [Tranco](https://tranco-list.eu) rank of the domain, the second column is the Bing search result rank of the URL, and the third rank is the URL itself.

 ### Download
 We prepare weekly lists of Top 100K URLs that can be downloaded [here](http://hispar.cs.duke.edu).